20 Ways To Boost Sales Through Social Media

 14. Strategic hashtags

-Some prospective customers are going to have particular points of evaluation.
-And if you’re actively posting to social media, over time you’ve probably addressed those points with relevant content and interactions.
 Hashtags are a great way to keep track of that and when there’s awareness of someone engaged in evaluation prioritizing some topic, those hashtags can serve to collect everything relevant over time and reflect how you share that priority.

 15. Form customer communities

 Another lure for those evaluating you is to show them how well you treat those who do become customers.
-Besides participating in relevant topical groups, set up your own groups to stay in touch with your customers, provide updates and have another front to become aware of support issues that may require attention.
-Of course all of these activities have merit regardless, but they also are good, visible signals for those evaluating you.
+Besides participating in relevant topical groups, set up your own groups to stay in touch with your customers, provide updates, and have another front to become aware of support issues that may require attention.
+Of course, all of these activities have merit regardless, but they also are good, visible signals for those evaluating you.

 16. Engage with emerging wins

-As prospects are getting to the point of a purchase decision it can be time to put on the full court press.
+As prospects are getting to the point of a purchase decision it can be time to put on the full-court press.
 Show them love and attention from every part of the company.
 If you’re not following their social media accounts yet, get on that.
-If you are already following, go over some of their posts and find some to comment or like.
-Send a direct message indicating your glad availability to help figure out any issue that may be encountered as a new customer.
+If you are already following, go over some of their posts and find some to comment on or like.
+Send a direct message indicating your availability to help figure out any issue that may be encountered as a new customer.

-17. Limited time promotions
+Limited time promotions

 Sometimes just a little bit more lubricant is required to bring on a new customer.
-Consider a well timed post with a special offer, or if there’s a particular target with hopes of conversion, directly message an offer to that party.
+Consider a well-timed post with a special offer, or if there’s a particular target with hopes of conversion, directly message an offer to that party.
 If it’s a broadly available offering you’re making, that offer might get circulated to others, recycling to spark new awareness and hopefully interest with additional parties.

 18. Consider the buyer’s journey

 The purchase stage for a new customer is of course especially exciting.
 Social media impressions made up to then may have been key to getting them to the point of that vital decision for your business.
 Considerations tend to be different at every stage of the purchase process, and different prospects and customers take different paths.
-This is an area of strong consideration throughout sales and marketing, and social media pros can be vital contributors to these internal dialogs including using others’ inputs to shape social media direction and for everyone in the business to apply learnings over time that make each person more effective.

 19. Stay engaged with existing customers

-Once a customer is landed, that’s not the end of your objectives with that party.
-Social media remains vital to keep them engaged and to spur repeat business, especially as that aggressive salesperson may have already shifted focus to the next hunt.
-Keep following your customers, engaging with their posts, directing personalized messaging and considering special offers that they may appreciate seeing on in their social feeds.
-Live engagements with your customer populations, like Facebook Live sessions, can be great ways to lock in their loyalty and secure their positive endorsements to help you add even more customers.
+Keep following your customers, engaging with their posts, directing personalized messaging, and considering special offers that they may appreciate seeing on their social feeds.
+Live engagements with your customer populations, like the Facebook page and Live sessions, can be great ways to lock in their loyalty and secure their positive endorsements to help you add even more customers.

 20. Don’t oversell

-Remember from the top of this post your sales colleagues scoffing at your role in their objectives.
-By now we’ve strongly established that you’ve got a lot of ways to help them with social media and they should appreciate opportunities to collaborate with you.
-But it’s certainly valid to retain consideration of the fact that social media is not a forum people go to to be on receiving end of a pitch.
-At every stage from awareness to interest to evaluation to purchase keep your social media content insightful, engaging and entertaining and seek to make every point of exposure and engagement one that will be valued by your audiences.
+But it’s certainly valid to retain consideration of the fact that social media is not a forum people go to to be on the receiving end of a pitch.
+At every stage from awareness to interest to evaluation to purchase keep your social media content insightful, engaging, and entertaining, and seek to make every point of exposure and engagement one that will be valued by your audiences.

 Frequently Asked Questions